 File name completion using the above methods provides the application with an insight into the structure of the file system and must therefore be monitored by an active Security Manager.
-In certain circumstances, file name completion is rejected with a corresponding exception (see section "Security" on page 34).
+In certain circumstances, file name completion is rejected with a corresponding exception (see section "Security").